uranometrical/notes/Documentation/Mixin-Client-Distribution.md

 Long have players had to deal with MCP-based clients, but that is no longer an issue!
 Long gone are the days of EULA-infringing client distributon and unintentionally-encourged piracy.

-This article covers how to distribute a mixin-basec client using only the `.jar` file containing the mixin classes.
-It servers the purpose of showing legal distribution that does not expose or distribute the Minecraft source code.
+This article covers how to distribute a mixin-based client using only the `.jar` file containing the mixin classes.
+It serves the purpose of showing a method of legal distribution that does not expose or distribute the Minecraft source code.
 This is for the defualt Minecraft launcher.

 **This guide does not cover automation of the instructions given, it is written with an informative intent.
 You will have to programmatically implement this yourself.**